Socialist Fundamentals Series

 - Reading:

-- Racism remains a major obstacle to working class solidarity in the US and is vital for socialists to understand and confront.
+- Racism remains a major obstacle to working class solidarity in the US, key for socialists to understand and confront.

 - Readings: Golden Gulag by Ruth Wilson Gilmore (Ch.
 1: “Introduction” and Ch.2 “The California Political Economy”)